astralfrontier/astralfrontier-wiki/more-talispire.md

 ---
+title: More Talispire
+description: More Talispire
+published: true
 date: 2016/11/28
-title: More Talispire
-categories:
-  - Roleplaying
-  - Game Design Diary
+tags: grand adventure, talispire, Roleplaying, Game Design Diary
-tags:
-  - grand adventure
-  - talispire
+editor: markdown
+dateCreated: 2016/11/28
 ---

 This is another list of things I like about Talispire,